oam-dev/rudr/CONTRIBUTING.md

 ### Triaging

 Each day, someone from a Hydra related team should act as the triager.
 This person will be in charge triaging new PRs and issues throughout the day.
-Anyone can volunteer as the traiger.
+Anyone can volunteer as the triager by posting on the Slack channel or voluteering in advance during our community calls.
 If no one has volunteered by 10:00 AM PST, someone from Steelthread will triage.

 Broader discussion of any issues can be raised during the bi-weekly community call.
 Issues might be brought into milestones, removed from milestones or moved between milestones during the call.